cjw21824/100-days-of-code/log.md

 **Link to work:** Still no link :).
 Access upon request, or maybe you can add it to your discord server one of these days!
 It needs a website, I know...

+### Day 4: June 27, 2021

+**Today's Progress**: Implemented drop system for killing mobs

+**Thoughts:** didn't get to the bag implementation, due to fighting over relationship queries.
+I was able to get the drop system in place, so mobs drop a random item depending on a "roll".
+If the roll is past a certain threshold the chance to get rarer items increases.

+**Link to work:** Still no link :).
+Access upon request, or maybe you can add it to your discord server one of these days!
+It needs a website, I know...